INFORMSJoC/2021.0103/README.md

 This repository includes

-1. A synthetic problem instance for sector duration optimization (actual patient data used in the paper is not shared due to privacy concerns)
+1. A synthetic test instance for sector duration optimization (actual patient data used in the paper is not shared due to privacy concerns)
 1. A file describing instance data format
 1. A file containing sample results for the provided instance